-The City's Draft Housing Element identifies how the City can accommodate its RHNA of 7,015 new units over the next eight years, and establishes goals, policies and programs to help address the City's current and future housing needs.
-A draft resolution for the City Council to adopt a General Plan Amendment to update the Housing Element for the Sixth Housing Cycle (2023-2031) that is compliant with state Law, provides a plan for at least 7,015 new housing units and affirmatively furthers fair housing, and is exempt from review under the California Environmental Quality Act, based on the listed findings is attached as Attachment 2 for the Commission's review and consideration.
-The draft resolution that memorializes the Planning Commission's recommendation to the City Council is included as Attachment 1.
+The City's draft Housing Element identifies how the City can accommodate its RHNA of 7,015 new units over the next eight years, and establishes goals, policies and programs to help address the City's current and future housing needs.
+A proposed resolution for the City Council to adopt a General Plan Amendment to update the Housing Element for the Sixth Housing Cycle (2023-2031) is included as Attachment 1.
+The resolution concludes that the proposed Housing Element is compliant with State law, provides a plan for at least 7,015 new housing units and affirmatively furthers fair housing, and determines that it is exempt from review under the California Environmental Quality Act, based on the listed findings.
+The resolution that memorializes the Planning Commission's recommendation to the City Council is included as Attachment 2.
+The Planning Commission's resolution is attached in draft form, pending formal approval at a future Planning Commission meeting.

-The Revised Draft Housing Element (Attachment 5) includes the following sections:
+The revised draft Housing Element (Attachment 5) includes the following sections:

-- 1. Introduction and Background Includes the history of San Mateo, the legislative framework for housing, consistency and relationship with other General Plan Elements, and a discussion on water/sewer capacity. - 2.
-Housing Needs and Sites Inventory Describes the City's housing needs summary, RHNA allocation, sites inventory methodology, an overview of the adequate sites list and focused discussions on various areas that will support increased housing production (i.e. Accessory Dwelling Units, City Properties and Projects, the General Plan Update and Missing Middle Housing).
+- 1. Introduction and Background Includes the history of San Mateo, the legislative framework for housing, consistency and relationship with other General Plan Elements, and a discussion on water/sewer capacity. - Housing Needs and Sites Inventory Describes the City's housing needs summary, RHNA allocation, sites inventory methodology, an overview of the adequate sites list and focused discussions on various areas that will support increased housing production (i.e. Accessory Dwelling Units, City Properties and Projects, the General Plan Update and Missing Middle Housing).
 A capacity of up to 9,934 housing units could be accommodated on the properties listed in the Sites Inventory under the City's existing land use and zoning designations. - 3.
-Other Required Housing Element Components Provides an overview of the City's governmental and non-governmental constraints to meet its housing goals, summarizes existing and potential housing resources, and describes the climate change context and energy conservation requirements for new housing developments. - 4.
+Other Required Housing Element Components Provides an overview of the City's governmental and nongovernmental constraints to meet its housing goals, summarizes existing and potential housing resources, and describes the climate change context and energy conservation requirements for new housing developments. - 4.
 Public Participation Summarizes the City's efforts to engage with the community, including under-represented groups, key accomplishments of the outreach efforts over the past 18 months, critical take-aways from the community input, and how this input was incorporated into the Housing Element's goals, policies and programs. - 5.
 Affirmatively Furthering Fair Housing (AFFH) Assessment Provides an overview of AFFH requirements, a history of segregation in the region, and an assessment of the San Mateo's AFFH issues with primary findings, contributing factors, and the AFFH action plan. - 6.
 Housing Plan Describes the policies, programs, implementing actions, and timelines associated with the City's five goals for production and preservation of housing, protection of its residents, promotion of education and outreach, and affirmatively furthering fair housing. - 7.
 Quantified Objectives Includes an estimate of actual housing units that could be achieved via preservation and production given available resources as well as projected pipeline projects anticipated for completion over the eight-year housing cycle. - 8.
 Review of Prior Housing Element Highlights key accomplishments of, as well as challenges and opportunities learned from, the previous Housing Element and housing cycle (2015-2022).